 Because you were such a great friend and came to Juni’s first birthday party last year (and brought an awesome gift—you’re so sweet), you’d ask what we were doing for the big 0-2.
 I’d tell you that we’re going party-less this year.
-Juni won’t care—this might be the last year that she won’t mind—and because of how her birthday falls right around Father’s Day, it would be so inconvenient for folks to come to, anyway.
+Juni won’t care—this might be the last year that she won’t mind—and because of how her birthday falls right around Father’s Day, it would be so inconvenient for folks to come, anyway.

 You’re sweet and empathetic, so you say, “awwwwww” and look me with pity because you think it’s a bummer that Juni isn’t getting a party.
 I assure you that it’s totally not sad at all!
-We actually have a fun weekend trip planned which involves children’s museums and zoos and aquariums and gifts and cake and ice cream.
+We actually have a fun weekend trip planned that involves children’s museums and zoos and aquariums and gifts and cake and ice cream.
 She’ll get to spend three straight days with her two favorite people looking at animals and eating sweets.
-Don’t worry, Juni will be adequately spoiled—just not in partyform.
+Don’t worry, Juni will be adequately spoiled—just not in party form.

 Because it seems to be the question everyone wants to ask when your kid hits two years old, you’d then ask me if we plan on having any more kids.
-The answer is a firm “no”.
-Both Craig and I have been in the one-and-done mindset since I was pregnant, and we haven’t really wavered since.
+The answer is a firm “no.” Both Craig and I have been in the one-and-done mindset since I was pregnant, and we haven’t really wavered since.

 People keep telling me “you just wait, you’ll totally want more,” but it hasn’t happened yet.
-The thought of going through another pregnancy or having another baby in the house just doesn’t seem right for us (so much so, when friends announce they are pregnant with a second, third, fourth, etc. kid, my first thought is, “That’s surprising.” and then “Oh wait, no it isn’t, most people have more than one kid.”).
+The thought of going through another pregnancy or having another baby in the house just doesn’t seem right for us (so much so, when friends announce they are pregnant with a second, third, fourth, etc. kid, my first thought is, “That’s surprising.”
+And then, “Oh wait, no it isn’t, most people have more than one kid.”).